People Power Party: Opposition (2021–2022)

 On 8 April 2021, Joo Ho-young returned as the interim President of the party.
 He announced his intention to resign as the parliamentary leader on 16 April, adding that he would not serve until his term finishes on 29 May, but instead, until a new person is elected.
 The same day, the party declared that they will continue the processes to merge the minor People Party.
 On 30 April, the former Mayor of Ulsan Kim Gi-hyeon was elected the new parliamentary leader of the party, defeating Kim Tae-heum, Kweon Seong-dong, and Yu Eui-dong.
 He served as the acting party President until the leadership election that was held on 11 June.

 On 21 May, Kim Byong-wook, who quit the party in January following a sexual harassment controversy, officially returned to the PPP.
 On 11 June, Lee Jun-seok was elected the new President of the party, defeating Na Kyung-won and others.
 On 24 June, the party approved an independent MP Hong Joon-pyo's bid to rejoin.
 On 15 July, Choi Jae-hyung, one of the potential candidate for the 2022 presidential election, officially joined the party.
-On 30 July, the former Prosecutor General Yoon Suk Yeol, who was also the most favorable candidate for the 2020 presidential election, officially joined the party.
+On 30 July, the former Prosecutor General Yoon Suk Yeol, who was also the most favourable candidate for the 2020 presidential election, officially joined the party.
 On 5 August, Yoon Sang-hyun, the MP for Incheon East-Michuhol 2nd, rejoined the party, and therefore all 4 PPP-friendly independent MPs successfully returned.